casid/jte/README.md

 </body>
 ```

-The `@param Content content` is a content block that can be provided by callers of the template. `${content}` renders this content block.
+The `@param Content content` is a content block that callers of the template can provide. `${content}` renders this content block.
 Let's refactor `example.jte` to use the new template:

 ```html
 @import org.example.Page